 Wondering how to spend 2 weeks in Argentina?
-If you’re working out what to do in Argentina, then this itinerary will help you hit the highlights and get the most out of your visit.
+This itinerary will help you hit the highlights and get the most out of your visit.

 Argentina is huge and far too big to squeeze into two weeks – try as you might.
 But you can still make a good dent in the 8th largest country in the world if you plan it right.